-1.)
-The Stadium at Aphrodisias
+1. The Stadium Aphrodisias

-2.)
-The Celsus Library at Ephesus
+2. The Celsus Library at Ephesus

-3.)
-The theater at Aspendos
+3. The Theater at Aspendos

 Near Antalya, this incredibly preserved ancient theater is a wonder of early engineering and acoustics.
 Not only does this structure still stand, but it continues to be used for live performances!

-5.)
-The caves of Cappadocia
+5. The Caves of Cappadocia